Ohio Wesleyan University sources are available to help journalists with insights into a wide range of topics.

 - James Franklin – Political repression, political dissent, democratization, protest, Latin American Politics.
 Franklin is a professor of Politics and Government.

-- Brianna Mack – U.S. elections; American political behavior, political psychology, the political behavior of racial and ethnic minorities, some media phenomena.
+- Brianna Mack – U.S. elections, American political behavior, political psychology, the political behavior of racial and ethnic minorities, social media, public discourse on sociopolitical phenomenon.
 Mack is an assistant professor of Politics and Government.

 - Franchesca Nestor – The American presidency, Congress, bureaucracy/executive branch policymaking/general public policy, women and politics, food politics and policy.
-Nestor is an assistant professor of Politics and Government.
+Nestor is an associate professor of Politics and Government.

 Psychology / Neuroscience